-They also arranged a reverse Advent calendar with donations being given to Canterbury Food Bank.
-Thank you to all who participated in such a worthwhile cause.
-Look at how much our school donated.
+Finally they school council arranged a reverse Advent calendar with donations being given to Canterbury Food Bank.
+Thank you to all who participated so generously to such a worthwhile cause.

 Canterbury City Council is encouraging local children & young people, to complete their Young Residents’ Survey .